 Friends of the Library

-Friends make it possible for us to improve library services.
-Everyone should be able to enjoy the privileges of access to information, education and entertainment found in a first-class library system, and the Friends work to make this happen.
+Friends help us to improve library services. so that everyone can enjoy the access to information, education and entertainment found in a first-class library system.

 Our Friends of the Library are led by a Friends Board of Directors.